thaliaarchi/omniwsa/docs/drafts/byte_trie.md

 This is well suited for a trie.
 It would have branches, which have 2 to 256 children, and leaves, which have the tail of the key and the corresponding data.
-Alternatively, the tail could store the full key and slice it starting at the depth to get the tail.
+Alternatively, the tail could store the full key and slice it starting at the depth to get the tail, if keys are one-to-one to values.

 Since the trie is sparse, we don't want to have `[NodeId; 256]` at every branch;
 for a 32-bit ID, that would be 8 KiB.
 Instead, it could be a 256-bit set, which